edumco/jenkins-examples/examples/classic/readme.md

 - Install Jenkins 🤵

   - Download the latest LTS version from <https://jenkins.io/download/>

-  - Folow the steps to configure the instalation at <https://jenkins.io/doc/pipeline/tour/getting-started/>
+  - Follow the steps to configure the instalation at <https://jenkins.io/doc/pipeline/tour/getting-started/>

-  - After instalation add some plugins by following the [plugins installation guide](plugins-installation.md).
+  - After installation add some plugins by following the [plugins installation guide](plugins-installation.md).

-  - Add a JENKINS_HOME variable on your enviroment
+  - Add a JENKINS_HOME variable on your environment

 - Install the plugins and build tools for your stack: